Tribunal d'instance

-In France, the Tribunal d'instance (literally "Court of First Instance") is a judicial lower court of record of first instance for general civil suits and includes a criminal division, the Police Court (tribunal de police), which hears cases of misdemeanors or summary offences (contraventions).
-Since it has original jurisdiction, the Court's rulings may be appealed to a French appellate court or Supreme Court.
-The court was formerly known as a Justice of the Peace Court (justice de paix) until the judicial restructuring of 1958.
+In France prior to 2020, the Tribunal d'instance (literally "Court of First Instance") was a judicial lower court of record of first instance for general civil suits and included a criminal division, the Police Court (tribunal de police), which heard cases of misdemeanors or summary offences (contraventions).
+Since it had original jurisdiction, the Court's rulings could be appealed to a French appellate court or Supreme Court.
+Prior to 1958, the court was known as a Justice of the Peace Court (justice de paix) until the judicial restructuring of 1958.

-In the Court, proceedings are conducted based on oral testimony and arguments, and, unlike in higher courts, legal counsel is not mandatory.
+In the Court, proceedings were conducted based on oral testimony and arguments, and, unlike in higher courts, legal counsel is not mandatory.

-Other judicial courts of original jurisdiction are:
+Other judicial courts of original jurisdiction were: